retroryan/real_estate_ai_search/real_estate_search/elasticsearch/README.md

 ### 2. Ingest Pipeline: `pipelines/wikipedia_ingest.json`

-This pipeline processes Wikipedia HTML content before indexing. **Note: Currently not actively used in the codebase but configured for future use.**
+This pipeline processes Wikipedia HTML content before indexing. **Status: ACTIVE - Used by the WikipediaEnricher for content enrichment.**

 #### Pipeline Processors: